FrissBee/typewriter-text/README.md

 - `displayed-text`

   The text to be displayed.
+If several lines of text are to be displayed, use the `setMultipleLines()` function.

+  Example: `displayed-text="Hello world!"`.

-If several lines of text are to be displayed, use the `setMultipleLines()` function. **Do not use this attribute if several text lines are set with the function `setMultipleLines()`.**
+  **Do not use this attribute if several text lines are set with the function `setMultipleLines()`.**

 - `set-position`